replicate/cog/README.md

 - 🥞 **Automatic queue worker.** Long-running deep learning models or batch processing is best architected with a queue.
 Cog models do this out of the box.
 Redis is currently supported, with more in the pipeline.

 - ☁️ **Cloud storage.** Files can be read and written directly to Amazon S3 and Google Cloud Storage.
+(Coming soon.)

 - 🚀 **Ready for production.** Deploy your model anywhere that Docker images run.
 Your own infrastructure, or [Replicate](https://replicate.com).